Belagavi City Corporation

-Belagavi City Corporation (BCC) is the municipal governing body of the city of Belagavi in the Indian state of Karnataka.
+Belgaum City Corporation (BCC) is the municipal governing body of the city of Belgaum in the Indian state of Karnataka.
 The municipal corporation consists of democratically elected members, is headed by a mayor and administers the city's infrastructure and administration.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Belagavi Mahanagara Palike is headed by Mayor of city and governed by Commissioner.

 History

 It was established as Belgaum city Municipal Corporation Committee on 1 December 1851.
 It had a population of 23,115 and was having an income of 35,460 in 1851.
 It was the first Municipal Corporation that was established in Bombay Karnataka.
 Later, many other municipal corporations were established like Nipani in 1854 and subsequently, many other municipalities were established under Bombay District Municipalities Act of 1901.
 The Municipal Corporation Belgaum elections were fought on the linguistic basis before 2022.